benjohnbarnes/Service/README.md

 }
 ```

-Using `MockService` we can write unit tests of `VehicleTaxModel`.
+Using `VehicleTaxService.Mock` we can write unit tests of `VehicleTaxModel`.
 These tests use the domain types `VehicleNumberPlate` and `VehicleTaxDetails`.
 This keeps them completely decoupled from network details such as response encoding or request headers.
-The tests are compact, clear, and less likely to need rework if the network details change.
-The tests can be written without even working out the details of requests and responses.
+The tests are compact, clear, and unlikely to need rework if the network details evolve.
+The tests can be written before fully knowing the network API details of requests and responses.

 ### Implement a `Service` following the Service creation pattern